Design & Technology

 Key Stage 4

 Resources needed: During your lessons you will need a range of basic equipment such as pens, pencils, pencil sharpener, rubber, ruler and colouring pencils.
 You would also benefit from having an A3 folder and a USB memory stick.
 In Food technology students are required to bring their own ingredients for practical sessions.
 In Textiles they will be required to provide fabric for their final exam piece.
-In Graphics/Product Design/Resistant Materials and Construction a cover charge for the year will provide all materials needed for projects.
+In Product Design a cover charge for the year will provide all materials needed for projects.

 Within Design & Technology we run a number of activities and trips.
 These include the ‘New Designers’ exhibition in the summer for our year 11 and 12 students, where they can see work from graduates at universities all over the country.
+In the past we have also taken part in the DESIGN VENTURA competition run by the Design Museum, on one occasion Caterham made it through to the final 10 and saw students pitch their concepts to distinguished judges from the design industry.
 We also visit the Design Museum and Vitra to look at design and explore how products are designed to meet various consumer needs.

 As part of our aim to explore the work of past designers and products we also look to the Victoria & Albert museum to inspire creativity within our young designers.